pinobatch/hello-world/cheat-sheet.md

     git log --since='3 days ago'
     git log --until=2015-12-31

+View the commit messages of commits that changed a file (per [Richard and VolkA]).

+    git log -- kitten.txt

+See all diffs to a file.

+    git log -p kitten.txt

 **Tag** the latest commit with a version number.
 Occasionally you may want to release your software, which creates a tarball or zipfile suitable for use by people who do not use Git or even a compiler.
 A tag identifies a release, and some remotes use it to associate a binary release with the corresponding source release.

     git tag v0.05wip4